elibtronic/lis_grievances/README.md

 ### Posting Grievances ###

-- Your job is now to add the grievances from the spreadsheet to `hopper/grievances_to_air.txt`, ie. use some discretion
+- Your job is now to add the grievances from the spreadsheet to `hopper/grievances_to_air.txt`, or where ever else you specified.
+Ie. use some discretion
 - add `post_grievances.py` to crontab to fire at a reasonable time frame (once an hour on the 00s)
 - once again `chmod +x` might be necessary

+### Nag Grievances ###

+- You can set `nag_grievances.py` to run once a day via cron to troll for more grievances
+- `chmod +x` here too

 ![figure_1](./new_app.png)